Women in the U. S. Coast Guard

 - The January 3, 1975 issue of the Commandant's Bulletin noted that SN Debbie Atkin was the "first regular woman to graduate from the U.S. Coast Guard Reserve Training Center's Boatswain's Mate School."

-- Marlene DeTienne earned her coxswain rating in 1975 becoming one of the first active-duty women to do so.
-She was the first woman to make BM3 by striking.
+- Marlene DeTienne earned her coxswain designation in 1975 becoming one of the first active-duty women to do so.
+She was the first active-duty woman to make BM3 by striking.